alechay/DLweek3-4/week5/week5_assignment.md

 ## Objective

 The goal for this assignment was to work through the NVIDIA Radiomics Deep Learning exercise.
 I followed along with the Jupyter Notebook as it showed me how to build and test a model.
 Then, I went back and explored how I could change and possibly improve the model.
 I tried the following things:
 1. Adding additional layers to the network
 2. Changing the number of neurons in those layers
 3. Changing some of the hyper-parameters in the network configuration like dropout or learning rate, etc.

 ## Baseline model performance

 I ran the default model that they provided and these are the results I got.
+Model summary:
 ```
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #